Mingkai14/DDGWizard/Docs/Installation_Guide.rst

     <div style="text-align: justify;">
     <h4>4.
 Configure DSSP</h4>
-    The DSSP is software used to calculate the RSA (relative surface area) and secondary stuctures of PDB files.
+    The DSSP is software used to calculate the RSA (relative surface area) and secondary stuctures of <span class="keyword-highlight">PDB</span> files.
     <p></p>
     Due to the version conflict issues, you must do operations below to make DSSP can be used of our program.
     <p></p>